SamuelBrudner/lab_archives_mcp/paper.md

 **Reproducible Environments**: The project uses conda-lock to pin all dependencies, ensuring bit-for-bit reproducibility across development, testing, and production environments.
 This approach aligns with FAIR data principles [@wilkinson2016fair] for computational research.

-**Modular Semantic Search Framework**: The vector backend provides a flexible, configuration-driven pipeline for semantic search with pluggable components—text chunking (token-aware with configurable overlap), embedding generation (OpenAI API with retry logic, extensible to sentence-transformers), and vector storage (Pinecone, Qdrant, or local Parquet).
+**Modular Semantic Search Framework**: The vector backend provides a flexible, configuration-driven pipeline for semantic search with pluggable components fully configurable through YAML files.
+Text chunking parameters (chunk size, overlap, tokenizer, boundary preservation), embedding models (OpenAI API with dimensions, batch size, timeout, extensible to sentence-transformers), and vector storage backends (Pinecone, Qdrant) are all specified in Hydra-managed configuration [@hydra].
+This enables reproducible search configurations across environments.
 Researchers can search notebooks by concept rather than exact keywords; for example, querying "olfactory navigation behavior" retrieves relevant pages using terminology like "odor-guided flight" or "chemotaxis assays."
 The framework is usable as a standalone library for custom search implementations beyond the MCP integration.

 **Experimental Upload Support**: An experimental upload API allows researchers to archive computational outputs (notebooks, figures, analysis scripts) directly to LabArchives with Git provenance metadata, supporting reproducible research workflows.